 Coming in on lap 46 for his second stop, and in the days of refuelling, Schumacher was stationary for all of 6.8s which raised eyebrows up and down the pit lane.

 Brawn uttered one of the most famous lines in Formula 1 to his driver: “Michael, you have 19 laps to pull out 25 seconds.
 We need 19 qualifying laps from you.”

 Despite becoming aware of Ferrari’s alternate strategy, McLaren banked on their two-stopper.
 What they didn’t bank on was Schumacher’s pace as he put in hot lap after another.
 His efforts were aided by car problems for Hakkinen, so much so that McLaren told him to give the position to his team-mate Coulthard.
 That order, though, took six laps to come through and that too gave Schumacher more hope.

 But he was just 11s ahead of Coulthard when McLaren made the swap, still needing a gap of 14.
-He did it, laying down one qualifying lap after the other at, according to F1.com, an average of 1.8s per lap faster than Coulthard.
+He did it, laying down one qualifying lap after the other at an average of 1.8s per lap faster than Coulthard.

 Such was his pace that even when he pitted for the third time, he came out P1 and won the race by 9.4s!
 It was a masterclass from both Schumacher and Brawn.

 In his fifth season as a Ferrari driver, and after two championship podiums and one disqualification, Schumacher finally achieved the ultimately goal for the Scuderia – the Drivers’ World Championship title.

 And he did it with his eighth of nine wins in the 2000 season.

 Going into the race Schumacher held an eight-point advantage over the McLaren of Mika Hakkinen, the two-time reigning World Champion.